 There is a reason that we collectively burst into the new year with a list of goals and resolutions that we promise to attend to over the next 365 days.
 After the chaotic holiday season wraps and the list of errands, deadlines and events dwindles down into manageable territory, it's natural to look at the fallout and take stock – and then resolve to make the next year different.
-If you've resolved to be more productive in 2020 you'll need a plan if you want to avoid joining the 80 percent of people who slide their new year's goals to the backburner, and that plan has to start with finding a better approach to time management.
-Here at Personiv, we have a few favorites.
+If you've resolved to be more productive in 2021 you'll need a plan if you want to avoid joining the 80 percent of people who slide their new year's goals to the backburner, and that plan has to start with finding a better approach to time management.
+Here at Personiv, we have a few favorite time management tips and tricks.

 Different Personality Types Require Different Types of Time Management Techniques